 - Lobster: You can buy freshly steamed lobsters at pounds in most Maine fishing towns, usually from a shack right near the main fishing pier.
 The setting is often as casual it gets—maybe a couple of picnic tables on a patch of lawn.
 Eating lobster “in the rough,” as they say, is still not the most authentic way to go.
 That would be a traditional lobster bake, in which the crustaceans and other fixings are nestled in seaweed atop fiery-hot rocks in a pit at the beach.
 Lobster rolls consist of lobster meat plucked from the shell, mixed with just enough mayonnaise or melted butter, then served on a buttered hot-dog roll.
 You’ll find them everywhere along the coast.

 - Maple syrup: Nothing says New England like maple syrup.
 You can buy the stuff in any of the New England states, but the best is made in New Hampshire and Vermont.
 Visit in late spring (the last week of March is recommended) to get a close look at the process at local sugar houses.
 Sugarmakers boil up sap and ladle sweet syrup onto pancakes, ice cream, or snow to let you sample before you buy.
 And you will buy.

-- Beans: Boston is forever linked with baked beans (hence the nickname "Beantown"), which are popular throughout the region.
+- Boston is forever linked with baked beans (hence the nickname "Beantown"), which are popular throughout the region.
 A Saturday-night supper traditionally consists of baked beans and brown bread.